MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 Concepts that are helpful in this analysis are:

 * Whether an employee is an individual contributor or a manager.
 * Organizational hierarchy.
-For example, the names of all managers above the employees in his or her reporting structure; each manager can be stored as a separate attribute.
+For example, the names of all managers above the employee in that employee's reporting structure; each manager can be stored as a separate attribute.
 * Layer.
 For example, the position of the employee in the organizational hierarchy where layer 0 = the top leader in the company.
 * Span.
 For example, the number of direct reports assigned to an employee.
 * Level.
 For example, senior manager, VP, director, CVP, and so on.